 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g., lectures and practicals), as well as non-contact time (e.g., reading and revision).

 Learning Activities SummaryLecture Topics Include:

-• Group activities on planning nutrition interventions, food systems, different cultures, Indigenous communities, traditional foods and front- of-pack food labelling
+• Group activities on planning nutrition interventions, food systems, different cultures, Indigenous communities, traditional foods and food labelling (6)

 Specific Course RequirementsMinimum requirements for passing the Public Health Nutrition lll:

 To pass, students must gain an overall mark of at least 50% for the course.

 Failure to meet the above minimum requirements for the course will result in a student failing the course or being offered a supplementary assessment task(s).

 Students are expected to attend tutorials and practicals.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: